Sophie Mabry – University of Northern Colorado Master of Arts – Pedagogy. Certifications include:

 nutritional counseling, general conditioning and fitness assessments on land or in water!

-For more information on personal training please contact Sophie Mabry, Human Performance Program Coordinator at 303.797.5856 or email at sophie.mabry@arapahoe .edu or office A1615, located adjacent to the fitness center.
+For more information on personal training please contact Sophie Mabry, Exercise Health Sciences Program Coordinator at 303.797.5856 or email at sophie.mabry@arapahoe .edu or office A1615, located adjacent to the fitness center.

-I am certified with the American College of Sports Medicine as a personal trainer.
-I am an active single mother and love to make fitness fun for all ages and abilities.
+I am certified with the American College of Sports Medicine as a Certified Personal Trainer.

-I am certified with the American College of Sports Medicine as a personal trainer.
-I am also CPR-PR/ AED certified, responding to emergencies first aid certified and bloodborne pathogens certified.
+I am certified with the American College of Sports Medicine as a Personal Trainer and Group Fitness Instructor.

 The interns will be available all semester in the fitness center for personal training, metabolic assessments, nutritional assessments and fitness assessments.
 You can find them in the fitness center office A1605 or reach them there at 303.797.5774.